-Local Group See S&G ch 4{MBW fig 2.31}
+Local Group See S&G ch 4MBW fig 2.31

-- Our galactic neighborhood consists of one more 'giant' spiral (M31, Andromeda), a smaller spiral M33 and lots of (>35 galaxies), most of which are dwarf ellipticals and irregulars with low mass; most are satellites of MW, M31 or M33 - The gravitational interaction between these systems is complex but the local group is apparently bound. - Major advantages - close and bright- all nearby enough that individual stars can be well measured as well as HI, H2, IR, x-ray sources and even γ-rays - wider sample of universe than MW (e.g. range of metallicities, star formation rate etc etc) to be studied in detail
+- Our galactic neighborhood

+- 'giant' spiral (M31, Andromeda),

+a smaller spiral M33 and lots of

+(>35 galaxies), most of which are

+dwarf ellipticals and irregulars

+with low mass; most are

+satellites of MW, M31 or M33

+- The gravitational interaction between these systems is complex but the local group is apparently bound.

+- Major advantages

+- close and bright- all nearby enough that individual stars can be well measured as well as HI, H2, IR, x-ray sources and even γ-rays

+- wider sample of universe than

+MW (e.g. range of metallicities,

+star formation rate etc etc) to be

+studied in detail